 A library of videos folks have requested to describe one or more use cases for an organizational graph as an upgrade to their org chart, you can watch at your leisure.
 If you have an org chart model or org graph idea you would like to see, send us an email and we will record a quick version for you.
 We are dedicated to the employee who suffers under the daily yoke of organizational confusion and dysfunction by creating organizational clarity through the use of a modern org graph.

-This is a visualization of the Organizational Cognizance Model – visualized using the org graph software.
+Using the classic Org Chart to visualize of the Organizational Cognizance Model – visualized using the org graph software.
 Basically what was drawn on a napkin to describe to our data wonk what we were after in an org chart software solution, after having been drawn on whiteboards for 12 years.

 Onboarding A New Employee